 The good news is that gestational diabetes is a temporary condition and goes away when the baby is born.
 However, you have to take care of the condition for both you and the baby.
 There are risks involved with this diabetes.

 During pregnancy, you’ll need enough calories to help the baby.
 This will help control the blood sugar levels indirectly.
 For the baby, you’ll need about 300 extra calories every day during the second and third trimesters.
 Also, you’ll need 10 to 12 grams of extra protein for the baby.

 The ideal categorization of food items would be 45-60% carbohydrates, 15-25% protein, and 20-30% fat.
 The gestational diabetes meal plan would ensure this.

 Gestational Diabetes – Meal Plan Specifics

 Eating at particular times every day is very important.
-In fact, this is one crucial criterion of a gestational diabetes meal plan.
+In fact, this is one crucial criterion of gestational diabetes meal plans.
 If you eat something too much, you’ll have to balance it by eating something different.

-Gestational diabetes meal plan requires that you stop taking foods with added sugar.
+Gestational diabetes meal plans requires that you stop taking foods with added sugar.
 Foods to avoid are maple syrup, corn syrup, molasses, honey, jellies, and jams.